RodrigoFrancoZup/RodrigoFrancoZup/README.md

 -->
 # Hello my friends! 👋

-🧑 My name is Rodrigo Franco de Lima, and this account is for work (Zup It Innovation);
+🧑 My name is Rodrigo Franco de Lima, and this account is for work.
 My personal profile is: @RodrigoFranco91

 🇧🇷 I'm from Pouso Alegre - MG;